BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Overview.rst

 Overview
 --------

-DREAM.3D uses an *abstract*, *hierarchical* data structure that has roots in the concepts of combinatorial topology and common methods for describing mesh structures.
+DREAM3D-NX uses an *abstract*, *hierarchical* data structure that has roots in the concepts of combinatorial topology and common methods for describing mesh structures.
 The generalized data structure follows a tree structure with the following possible node types:

-- DataStructure: The top level object that holds a tree of *DataObjects*.
+- DataStructure: The top level object that holds a tree of :ref:`DataObjects<DataObject>`.

-  - DataGroup: This *DataObject* can hold 1 or more *DataObjects*
+  - DataGroup: This :ref:`DataObject<DataObject>` can hold 1 or more :ref:`DataObjects<DataObject>`

-    - AttributeMatrix: This is a special kind of *DataObject* that only holds *DataArray* objects where all *DataArray*
-    - objects must have the same number of Tuples.
-The AttributeMatrix is an exact corollary to the original AttributeMatrix from the previous version of DREAM.3D
+  - AttributeMatrix: This is a special kind of :ref:`DataObject<DataObject>` that only holds *DataArray* objects where all *DataArray*  objects must have the same number of Tuples.
+The AttributeMatrix is an exact corollary to the original AttributeMatrix from the previous version of DREAM3D-NX

-  - DataArray: This *DataObject* holds the actual raw data values that are used within DREAM.3D NX.
-This can be anything
-  - from simple gray scale image data to multidimensional data.
-DREAM.3D utilizes a *flat* data storage approach, such t
-  - hat even multidimensional data is allocated into a contiguous section of memory.
-This approach enables faster and more efficient compute times.
-  - Geometry: This is another special *DataGroup* that represents any one of the geometric meshes that are supported in
+  - Geometry: This is another special *DataGroup* that represents any one of the geometric meshes that are supported in DREAM3D-NX.
-  - DREAM.3D NX.
 The supported geometric meshes are the following:

     - ImageData:
     - Rectilinear Grid: